roshanadh/VolleyDemo/README.md

 # VolleyDemo
-Consumes JSON Object response from a RESTful API call using Volley in Android
+* Consumes JSON Object response from a RESTful API call using Volley in Android
+* Displays the JSON response as key-value pairs in a TextView

 ## Usage
 Fetch response for